Lear (LEA) Q2 2017 Results - Earnings Call Transcript

 Matthew J. Simoncini - Lear Corp.

-I think the vast majority of what we do in restructuring is kind of I would say how you split tactical from strategic.
+I think the vast majority of what we do in restructuring is kind of, I would say, how you split tactical from strategic?
 It's lowering the infrastructure cost, David, from a facility standpoint.
-It's getting better in structures if you will and kind of getting our components footprint where it needs to be.
+It's getting better in structures, if you will, and kind of getting our components footprint where it needs to be.
 So, I think that's kind of strategic.
 There is always a portion that's census related.
 You can't avoid it.
-But I would say, on average, it's probably 75% to 80% strategic if you will putting the plants where they need to be and overall reducing your cost structure.
+But I would say, on average, it's probably 75% to 80% strategic, if you will, putting the plants where they need to be and overall reducing your cost structure.

 David Leiker - Robert W. Baird & Co., Inc.

 Okay.
 Great.
-Thank you, and a real nice quarter.
+Thank you and a real nice quarter.

 Matthew J. Simoncini - Lear Corp.